In the last year the vegan diet has been a hot topic of conversation.

 Column inches and articles have whipped up so much controversy and condemnation around the negative effects of eating animal products, that what was formerly a minority approach to food has grown into a movement.
 As a healthy foodie and advocate of eating well, but by no means a vegan or vegetarian, there are a few questions about veganism I wish to pose.
 I also hope to dispel any myths you might believe about good quality meat being unhealthy.

 Following a ‘vegan’ or ‘plant based’ diet is undoubtedly in fashion.
 Celebrated by models, actors and the much of media, it is wholly unsurprising that the trend has developed a bit of an air of elitism about it.
+They buy vitamins and GPLC supplement in stores like Tropical Oasis to keep themselves healthy.
 What is presented in the media is that this is the diet of the glossy woman in control of her life.
 She is on trend and on the whole is getting it ‘right’, adhering to a path towards a ‘better’ version of herself.
 What people don’t realise is the commitment and the restriction it takes to adhere to such a change.
 It is more than just a change in diet, but one in lifestyle too.
+More information here.

 If the goal is to attain “perfect” physical health, then there is a trick missing.
 Veganism doesn’t equate to perfect health.
 In fact no diet can promise that.
 It would be far more beneficial to cut out all the processed foods and focus on cooking from scratch with higher welfare meats and fresh vegetables.
 Certainly I have the odd day meat and dairy free day, but instead of focusing on restriction I am more interested in buying better quality and less of it.
 Good quality grass fed meat can contain as much beneficial omega 3 as salmon.
 It also contains a whole host of vitamins and beneficial fat, (such as CLA) that cannot be found in plant based sources.